neperfepx/FEPX/.github/ISSUE_TEMPLATE/bug_report.md

 ========================================================================
 ```

-You may cut parts of the terminal output as long as all information needed for
-debugging is not removed.
+You may cut parts of the terminal output as long as all information needed for debugging is not removed.

-To preview your message, use "Preview".
-To edit your message, use "Edit".